-The root cause of nylon tie breakage
+The root cause of nylon tie wire breakage

-The root cause of nylon tie breakage
+The root cause of nylon tie wire breakage

-Nylon tie breakage is a frequent problem in industries ranging from automotive to electronics.
+Nylon tie wire breakage is a frequent problem in industries ranging from automotive to electronics.
 Although nylon ties are small, their failure can cause equipment malfunctions and safety risks.

 Understanding the causes of nylon tie breakage—from materials and manufacturing to storage and application—is key to preventing costly issues.